 By the time we returned to our motel room, Leah had a plan.
 As she walked to the bathroom, she said, “Stand over there and don’t turn around till I say so.”
 When I turned around minutes later, I saw Leah had turned the motel bed into an operating table, and carefully placed a motel towel to spare her dignity but reveal the cactus spines.
 She then handed me a tweezers and some antiseptic, and I figured out the rest.

-A few years later, as opening day of Wisconsin’s 2006 deer season started waning, I did something once unthinkable: I descended from my stand, leaving behind my best chance for late-day action.
+Remember What Matters A few years later, as opening day of Wisconsin’s 2006 deer season started waning, I did something once unthinkable: I descended from my stand, leaving behind my best chance for late-day action.
 From there I walked to a ridgeline knoll a few hundred yards closer to Leah for daylight’s final 90 minutes.
 As the sun set, leaves rustled nearby, but my ears assured me it wasn’t a deer.
 A opossum waddled into view 50 yards away, its white face pointing northeast, its rattail southwest.

 Moments later a rifle blast from Leah’s stand startled me, and I turned on my walkie-talkie.
 I soon heard her excited voice.
 She had shot a doe.
 She said it was lying dead 30 yards from her tripod stand.
 I was on my way.
 Leah climbed down as I approached, and we exchanged a congratulatory hug before walking over to tag her doe, take photos and field-dress the sleek creature.